Hypergraph Multi-Modal Learning for EEG-based Emotion Recognition in Conversation: Experiments

 \textbf{EAV}\cite{lee2024eav}: The recently released multi-modal dialogue emotion dataset, EAV, includes EEG data from 30 channels, audio recordings, and facial expression videos from 42 subjects.
 This dataset represents the first publicly available collection that integrates EEG, audio, and video in a conversational context.
 Each subject engaged in 200 interactions within prompt-based dialogue scenarios, eliciting five distinct emotions: Neutral, Anger, Happy, Sad and Calm.
 Each interaction consisted of 20 seconds of listening followed by 20 seconds of speaking.
 For our evaluation, we focused exclusively on the speaking data of the subjects and followed the authors' preprocessing methods, segmenting the 20-second speech data stream into 5-second intervals.
 This approach aims to simulate the interruptions in conversation flow that individuals might encounter due to health conditions or hardware/software issues.
 By doing so, it disrupts the complete semantic structure and reflects scenarios in which the text modality may be missing or incomplete.

-\textbf{AFFEC}\cite{sekiavandi2025advancing}: The Advancing Face-to-Face Emotion Communication (AFFEC) dataset is a multimodal dataset designed to capture the dynamic complexities of face-to-face emotional interactions by integrating various modalities, including EEG, eye-tracking, GSR, facial actions, and Big Five personality assessment.
+\textbf{AFFEC}\cite{sekiavandi2025advancing}: The Advancing Face-to-Face Emotion Communication (AFFEC) dataset is a multi-modal dataset designed to capture the dynamic complexities of face-to-face emotional interactions by integrating various modalities, including EEG, eye-tracking, GSR, facial actions, and Big Five personality assessment.
 The AFFEC dataset includes a total of 72 participants, covering educational levels from high school to doctoral degrees to ensure participant diversity.
 The dataset contains 84 simulated dialogues targeting six different emotions (anger, disgust, fear, happiness, neutrality, and sadness), totaling over 5,000 trials with continuous emotion annotation, which is subsequently discretized into three-level categories (High, Medium, Low) for both arousal and valence dimensions in the actual emotion recognition tasks.
 For our evaluation, we utilized three modalities: EEG, eye-tracking, and GSR.
-To address the challenge of limited sample size per subject for subject-wise analysis, we implemented a temporal windowing strategy that segments each trial into overlapping time windows, effectively expanding the dataset by a factor of five while preserving the temporal dynamics of emotional states.
+The AFFEC dataset originally contains 73 participants, but only 72 participants have available EEG data for download.
+Therefore, our study utilized 72 participants, covering educational levels from high school to doctoral degrees to ensure participant diversity.
+The dataset contains 84 simulated dialogues targeting six different emotions (anger, disgust, fear, happiness, neutrality, and sadness), totaling over 5,000 trials with continuous emotion annotation, which is subsequently discretized into three-level categories (High, Medium, Low) for both arousal and valence dimensions in the actual emotion recognition tasks.
+For our evaluation, we utilized three modalities: EEG, eye-tracking, and GSR.
+To address the challenge of limited sample size per subject for subject-wise analysis, we implemented a time windowing strategy that segments each trial into overlapping time windows, effectively expanding the dataset by a factor of five while preserving the temporal dynamics of emotional states.
+Importantly, to avoid data leakage, we performed the training-testing split at the subject level before applying the time windowing strategy.
 This data augmentation approach ensures sufficient training samples for robust subject-specific model learning while maintaining the integrity of physiological signal patterns.